sidora-tools/eager2poseidon/README.md

 ```

 # Quickstart
-The Rsctipt `eager2poseidon.R` can be ran directly from the command line.
+The Rscript `eager2poseidon.R` can be ran directly from the command line.
 The helptext provided with `-h`
 explains all the arguments required for the script.
 Default values to optional arguments are shown in square
 brackets `[]` following the argument explanation.
 ```